 Part 1: Low altitude

-To do this mission, mark a square area wherever you are going to fly.
+To do this mission of this how to fly a quadcopter guide, mark a square area wherever you are going to fly.
 You can do this simply by placing four stones at four different corners.
 If you want, you can mark it by hoisting four poles at four corners to make that square flying area.

 Now place your multirotor at one of the edge of this square or rectangle.
 Throttle up, hover at around knee to chest height.
 Now fly your quadcopter to the adjacent edge of the square and stop.